art-data/rss-downloader/README.md

 It runs on AWS Lambda.

-the official lambda return value is an array that contains either successful s3 responses and/or errors.
+the official lambda return value is an array that contains successful s3 responses and/or errors.

 Website download or upload failures will not cause a lambda failure.
 Not finding the config file *will* cause a lambda failure.